Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Introduction

 \section{Introduction}

 Critical systems, such as those used in healthcare, transportation, defence, and disaster management, demand exceptional rigour in their requirements engineering (RE).
 When these systems fail, the consequences extend beyond technical malfunction; they directly threaten human safety and public trust \cite{martins2016}.
 Therefore, RE for critical systems has historically focused on aspects such as safety, dependability, and correctness.
 While these qualities remain essential, this emphasis has often come at the expense of an equally critical dimension: the integration of human-centred concerns.
-A significant gap exists in ensuring that requirements capture the full spectrum of stakeholder needs, particularly those of vulnerable or marginalised communities \cite{sutcliffe2004}.

 Neglect of these concerns can lead to significant consequences.
 A healthcare system that assumes expert digital literacy of its users may exclude elderly patients; an emergency transport app optimised for urban connectivity may fail rural users; and a disaster early warning system designed for the “average” user may leave people with disabilities without access to life-saving alerts.
 In critical systems, these shortcomings cannot be considered as simple usability oversights.
 Instead, they must be recognised as requirements failures rooted in incomplete stakeholder analysis and non-inclusive elicitation practices.